Apple’s M1 Pro and M1 Max chips: what you need to know

-These chips are the latest upshot of Apple taking control of its own silicon, making the company’s own M1 seem like yesterday’s news – a trick the M1 itself last year pulled on the rest of the industry in 2020.
+These chips are the latest upshot of Apple taking control of its own silicon, making the company’s own M1 seem like yesterday’s news – a trick the M1 itself pulled on the rest of the industry in 2020.
 Here’s what you need to know about the Pro and Max.

 They’re fast – really fast